-The team meets monthly, comprising of State Commissioners for each youth Section; a State Youth Council representative; Victorian Rover Council representative; the State Commissioners Diversity and Inclusion, Adventurous Activities, Major Events, Performing Arts, International and Environment; and the Assistant Chief Commissioners - Program.
+The team meets monthly, comprising of State Commissioners for each youth Section; Victorian Rover Council representative; the State Commissioner, Adventurous Activities, Major Events; and the Assistant Chief Commissioners - Program.
 The purpose of this Council is to maintain communication and relationships between all youth Sections, adventurous and other activities; and develop cross program initiatives.